micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh_usb/index.md

 [20614.746277] cdc_acm: USB Abstract Control Model driver for USB modems and ISDN adapters
 ```
 - In this example the device is the ``ttyACM0``.
 - Open this port with your serial communication app.
-There are different serial communications applications, but we're goint to use on this tutorial [minicom](https://linux.die.net/man/1/minicom).
-Type the next command to execute it.
+There are different serial communication applications, but in this tutorial we're going to use [minicom](https://linux.die.net/man/1/minicom).
+Type the following command to execute it.
 ```bash
 sudo minicom -D /dev/ttyACM0
 ```